irondarrius/IronPdf.Examples/examples/pdfa/README.md

 ***Based on <https://ironpdf.com/examples/pdfa/>***

 <div class="alert alert-info iron-variant-1" role="alert">
-    Is your company spending excessively on annual subscriptions for PDF security and compliance?
-Switch to <a href="https://ironsoftware.com/enterprise/securedoc/">IronSecureDoc PDF Security Solutions</a> for an affordable one-time fee.
-Our suite offers comprehensive tools for digital signing, redaction, encryption, and securing documents in compliance with various regulations. <a href="https://ironsoftware.com/enterprise/securedoc/docs/">Check out IronSecureDoc Documentation</a>
+    Is your organization over-spending on annual subscriptions for PDF security and compliance tools?
+Explore <a href="https://ironsoftware.com/enterprise/securedoc/">IronSecureDoc PDF Security Solutions</a>, offering a suite of SaaS solutions including digital signatures, redaction, encryption, and protection services, all available for a single payment. <a href="https://ironsoftware.com/enterprise/securedoc/docs/">Access the IronSecureDoc Documentation</a>
 </div>

-Using IronPDF's `SaveAsPdfA` feature, it's simple to transform your PDFs into archival-compliant formats.
-The current standard supported is PDFA-3B.
+<a href="https://ironpdf.com/how-to/pdfa/" class="code_content__related-link__doc-cta-link">Learn How to Convert PDFs into PDF/A Format Using IronPDF</a>